packit/deployment/docs/allow-custom-copr-projects.md

 This is the same as doing it in stage, just replace `stg` with `prod`.

-In prod there might be more types of workers (`packit-worker`, `packit-worker-short-running`, `packit-worker-long-running`).
+In prod there might be more types of workers (`packit-worker-short-running`, `packit-worker-long-running`).
 All of them need to be respinned.

 ## 4. Let the user know that the change was made